sy875/CampusHub/readme.md

 CampusHub is a role-based campus management platform that allows **students, faculty, and administrators** to collaborate seamlessly.
 It provides a centralized hub for **announcements, courses, materials**, and more — making campus communication and resource sharing easier.

+You can explore the API endpoints through our [Postman Collection](https://www.postman.com/lively-firefly-527899/workspace/campushub).

 ---

 ## 🚀 Features